 Award-winning director Mark Romanek crosses adeptly between commercials, music videos and feature films.
 His always-memorable work has gained critical acclaim across the advertising and entertainment worlds.More

 Among Romanek’s commercials are campaigns for high-profile global brands such as Samsung, Apple, AmEx, Nike, ESPN, Heineken, Honda and Acura.
-His most recent work includes Samsung’s acclaimed 3-minute ad for Jay Z’s album Magna Carta Holy Grail, which quickly went Platinum; and the Grammy-nominated music video for Magna Carta’s “Picasso Baby,” a heralded performance art film he shot over six hours at New York’s Pace Gallery.
-He also directed U2’s “Invisible,” the band’s new track which debuted as a :60 promo during the Super Bowl offering a free iTunes download.
+His recent work includes a humorous Nike spot featuring the Seattle Seahawks’ Richard Sherman; Taylor Swift’s playful, dance-driven video for “Shake It Off”; Samsung’s acclaimed 3-minute ad for Jay Z’s album Magna Carta Holy Grail; and the Grammy-nominated music video for Magna Carta’s “Picasso Baby,” a heralded performance art film Romanek shot over six hours at New York’s Pace Gallery.
+He also directed U2’s “Invisible,” which debuted as a :60 promo during the Super Bowl offering a free iTunes download.
 For the first 24 hours, all downloads received a $1 donation from Bank of America to benefit (RED).

-Romanek has also directed two recent commercials turned viral sensations: Call of Duty: Ghosts “Masked Warriors” teaser trailer (over 11 million hits), and Samsung’s “LeBron’s Day”, with over 40 million hits on YouTube.
+Romanek is known to direct commercials that turn into viral sensations, such as the Call of Duty: Ghosts “Masked Warriors” teaser trailer (over 11 million hits), and Samsung’s “LeBron’s Day,” which reached over 40 million views on YouTube.
 Both ads are via agency 72andSunny.
-His Nike “Voices” (W+K Portland) was praised for its recognition of the 20th anniversary of Title IX landmark legislation for women in sports, and won both a Cannes Lion and AICP honor; and his Kia More Soul (David & Goliath), which debuted during the 2011 MTV VMAs, was called “the best Kia ad ever” by Huffington Post.
+His Nike “Voices” ad (W+K Portland) was praised for its recognition of the 20th anniversary of Title IX landmark legislation for women in sports, and won both a Cannes Lion and AICP honor; and his Kia More Soul (David & Goliath) was called “the best Kia ad ever” by Huffington Post.

-Other commercial highlights include Dodge Charger’s humorous Super Bowl spot “Man’s Last Stand,” and Nike’s “Chalk,” a cult classic depicting the joy LeBron James’ inspires on- and off-court, both via W+K Portland; now iconic Apple spots from the iPod/iTunes silhouette campaign, as well spots for Nano, Apple TV and a recent campaign for iPhone 4S that touts the novelty and convenience of Siri, all out of TBWA/Chiat/Day Media Arts Lab.
+Other commercial highlights include Dodge Charger’s humorous Super Bowl spot “Man’s Last Stand,” and Nike’s “Chalk,” a cult classic depicting the joy LeBron James’ inspires on- and off-court, both via W+K Portland; and now iconic Apple spots from the iPod/iTunes silhouette campaign, as well as spots for Nano, Apple TV and Apple iPhone, all out of TBWA/Chiat/Day Media Arts Lab.

-Romanek has directed two critically acclaimed feature films.
+Romanek has directed 2 critically acclaimed feature films.
 Never Let Me Go, based on Kazuo Ishiguro’s best-selling novel, starring Carey Mulligan, Andrew Garfield and Keira Knightley.
-His first feature (which Romanek both wrote and directed) was the psychological thriller One Hour Photo, starring Robin Williams.
+His debut feature (which Romanek both wrote and directed) was the psychological thriller One Hour Photo, starring Robin Williams.

 Romanek’s music videos have also received over 20 MTV VMAs, 2 additional Grammy Awards and 3 Billboard Music Awards.
-MTV awarded Romanek a Video Vanguard Award for his overall contribution to the medium.
-And two of his videos—Madonna’s “Bedtime Story” and NIN’s “Closer”—are part of the permanent collection at the Museum of Modern Art in New York.Less
+MTV awarded Romanek a Video Vanguard Award for his overall contribution to the medium, and 2 of his videos—Madonna’s “Bedtime Story” and NIN’s “Closer”—are part of the permanent collection at the Museum of Modern Art in New York.Less